 Composite Score: Calculated and reported only at an enterprise level.
-Projected score as of 9/30/23 is 1.6.
+Reported score for FYE 9/30/23 was 1.6.

 Mission Statement

 To prepare committed students for successful employment in a rewarding health care profession through high-caliber training, real world experience and student-centered support.